sffjunkie/ansiblefiles/ReadMe.md

 ## Notes

 * Comments like `# yaml-language-server: $schema=./[insert filename here]`
-  are used to bypass YAML schema validation for the file.
+  are used to bypass YAML schema validation for the file within VS Code.

   This is because the YAML language server from RedHat automatically matches schemas to file names.
 So if we want to have a file `build.yaml` this